DeepL · DeepL Privacy Policy · View original document ↗

 • FTC

-The FTC has jurisdiction over unfair or deceptive data practices affecting US consumers, including undisclosed use of user content for AI training purposes.
+The FTC has jurisdiction over unfair or deceptive data practices affecting US consumers, including disclosures about how consumer-submitted content is used for AI training purposes.

 File a complaint →